flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 1. **CharacterManager.cs** (`Assets/Scripts/Characters/`):
    - Component exists in the scene from start.
    - Manages the lifecycle and state (`LoadingTemplate`, `WarmingUp`, `Ready`, `Failed`) of `LLMCharacter` instances.
-   - Creates `LLMCharacter` components based on data from `GameControl.coreMystery`.
+   - Reads character data and mystery metadata from `GameControl.coreMystery`.
+   - Creates `LLMCharacter` components, using `CharacterPromptGenerator` to generate the system prompt with character data, mystery context, and title.
    - Handles context allocation (`nKeep`) based on `LLM.parallelPrompts`.
    - Provides `WarmupCharacter` and `CooldownCharacter` methods for `SimpleProximityWarmup`.
    - Includes `enableLLMCache` public bool to control LLMUnity caching (default `false`).